,

 Phonics

-In EYFS and Key Stage Phonics is taught daily, through a Synthetic, Systematic Phonics programme validated by the Department for Education.
+In EYFS and Key Stage 1, Phonics is taught daily.
 As a school we teach phonics using Essential Letters and Sounds.

-Each child from Reception to Year 2 takes part in phonics sessions daily with their class teacher.
-Children who are identified to be struggling with their phonics willalso have an additional daily phonics inteNention to keep them up with their phonics learning as wellas additional 1: 1 reading of a decodable text.
+Each child from Reception to Year 2 takes part in phonics sessions daily.
+Children who are identified to be struggling with their phonics will also have an additional daily phonics intervention to support them, as well as additional 1: 1 reading of a decodable text.

 Lesson sequences: Sequences of lessons ensure that quality model texts clearly demonstrate what is expected of each genre so that pupils are aware of expectations from the start.

-Working Walls: In every class act as the invisible teacher to support the child's learning journey and classrooms are text rich.
+Working Walls: These are in every class to support the child's learning journey.

 Grammar is integral to all literacy units and is taught both discretely, as a separate lesson and within English units.

-Shared, guided and modelled writing: Teachers model writing so that children fully understand the writing process.
+Shared and modelled writing: Teachers model writing so that children fully understand the writing process.
 Teachers model thinking out loud, editing errors and improving their writing.
 During shared writing every pupil is given the opportunity to contribute to the writing process.
-This scaffolded further into paired, supported and finally independent writing.
+This is scaffolded further into paired, supported and finally independent writing.

 Writing for a purpose: Whenever possible teachers plan writing opportunities with a clear, real-life purpose to motivate and inspire pupils to write for a variety of reasons.